MiguelAngelHorta/Security-GRC-Governance-Risk-and-Compliance/README.md

   - **Compliance Module**: Includes controls inventory, external/internal audits, evidence collection, and control monitoring.
 - **Database Management**: Separate databases for Governance, Risk, and Compliance modules, each with specific tables to manage relevant data.
 - **API Server**: Provides access to GRC applications via APIs, interacting with databases and offering a user-friendly interface for both non-technical stakeholders and GRC team members.
-- **Usage**: Users can access the GRC applications through the API server, allowing for seamless interaction with the databases and simplified user experiences for stakeholders and team members.

 <img src="https://github.com/MiguelAngelHorta/MiguelAngelHorta/assets/106134627/c3abf6a9-1039-4602-98d2-8e26c28d79b9" alt="Screenshot" style="width: 900px; height: 400px; max-width: 100%; height: auto;">